nautobot/nautobot-app-device-lifecycle-mgmt/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Report a reproducible bug in the current release of nautobot-eox-notices
+about: Report a reproducible bug in the current release of nautobot-plugin-device-lifecycle-mgmt
 ---

 ### Environment
 * Python version:  <!-- Example: 3.7.7 -->
 * Nautobot version:  <!-- Example: 2.8.4 -->
-* nautobot-eox-notices version:  <!-- Example: 1.0.0 -->
+* nautobot-plugin-device-lifecycle-mgmt version:  <!-- Example: 1.0.0 -->

 <!-- What did you expect to happen? -->
 ### Expected Behavior